The primary health care team is committed to work together to provide the patient with the highest standards of medical and non-medical care.

 - Patients with urgent medical conditions will be given priority and will normally be seen on the same day.

-- Patients registering with the practice will be offered an entry medical with the practice nurse.
+- Patients registering with the practice will be offered an entry medical with the health care assistant.
 This allows the practice to obtain details of patients' past medical histories whilst waiting for records to be received from the previous doctor.

 - Bognor Medical Practice will welcome any suggestions or comments from patients which are intended to be constructive about the standard of service currently being offered.

 These should be addressed to the practice manager.

 - Patients who have a complaint or concern about the service received from the doctors or any of the staff at the practice should address the complaint to the practice manager.
 Bognor Medical Practice operates a practice complaints procedure forming part of an NHS System for dealing with complaints which meets with national criteria.

 Your Commitment To The Practice

 - Patients are expected to be courteous to the doctors and staff at all times and it should be remembered that the staff are operating to an agreed working practice as specified by the doctors.